NASCAR 09: Features

-Setups

-The game also allows the driver to build his own car from the ground up.
-Over one million setup combinations are available to make the car handle better and run faster.

-Paint Booth

 Also new to NASCAR 09 was the Paint Booth Customization Feature, similar to Papyrus' NASCAR games.
 For only the second time in the franchise's history (first appearing in EA's NASCAR Sim Racing for PC), a car customization template was available online which created endless possibilities for personalization.
 Players were only able to see their friends' custom-designed car skins when racing against them online, not non-friends.
-The online connectivity of Paint Booth allowed players to download a car template from EASports.com and import it into editing programs, such as Adobe Photoshop, giving users a multitude of design options.
+The online connectivity of Paint Booth allowed players to download a car template from the EA Sports website and import it into editing programs, such as Adobe Photoshop, giving users a multitude of design options.
 They could then upload those images into the game and show off their dream machine on the track.
 After EA lost the NASCAR license, the Paint Booth application was removed from the EA Sports website.

-Special cover
+Development and release

+Electronic Arts moved the PlayStation 3 and Xbox 360 game development to a new studio in North Carolina to be able to get better information with the NASCAR teams in an attempt to improve the game.
+The PlayStation 2 version of the game were still made at the old studio.
+Due to the development team using certain resources to work on key features in the game, no car manufacturers were present in this year's title.
+The game was released in North America on June 10, 2008.
+In the United Kingdom, it was released for PlayStation 2 and Xbox 360 on June 13, and for PlayStation 3 on June 27.
+The game shipped in Australia on June 26.
+A version for mobile phones by EA Mobile was made available on September 25, 2008.

 Best Buy released the game with a special edition cover featuring Elliott Sadler, who received sponsorship from Best Buy.
 Sadler previously appeared on the cover of NASCAR 07.

-Downloadable content

 Downloadable content was added in July 2008; among the content was the Circuit Gilles Villeneuve road course for the Nationwide Series and new car paint schemes for the Sprint Cup and Nationwide.
 Also, there were three downloadable paint scheme packs that featured special paint schemes for cars already in the game.
 They are just like the other cars in the game with no manufacturers.